stevepurkis-pf/PDO-osom.guide/src/establishing-a-new-service.md

 - processes

 ---
-There are two occasions likely to arise where a new service might be needed.
-The first is that a set of previously unmet needs is identified - this could be as a new product line for the end consumer, or it could be to enhance how internal services work.

-The second circumstance occurs when two or more existing services are addressing a need within their service boundary and the opportunity to remove duplication exists by consolidating that capability as a shared service that they - and other services could consume instead.

 When the executive decides it is time to create a new service, the following information needs to be gathered:

 1. Name the service